SMS Reminders for Patient Compliance with Tuberculosis Treatment in Pakistan

 Tuberculosis is a persistent global health challenge.
-In 2015 there were an estimated 10.4 million new tuberculosis (TB) cases worldwide and an estimated 1.8 million TB-related deaths.1 More than 95 percent of TB cases and deaths are in low-income countries.2 Tuberculosis is a treatable and curable disease, but adhering to the 6-9 month treatment regimen can be difficult for patients with limited access to information, medical supervision, or support.
+In 2015 there were an estimated 10.4 million new tuberculosis (TB) cases worldwide and an estimated 1.8 million TB-related deaths.1 More than 95 percent of TB cases and deaths are in low-income countries.2 Tuberculosis is a treatable and curable disease, but adhering to the six to nine month treatment regimen can be difficult for patients with limited access to information, medical supervision, or support.
 Without proper treatment, transmission of the disease continues, and 45 percent of HIV-negative people and nearly all HIV-positive people with TB will die.3 Partial adherence to treatment can also lead to development of drug-resistant tuberculosis.4

 The rapid uptake of mobile phones in low- and middle-income countries over the past decade has provided public health programs unprecedented access to patients.
 While some programs have tried sending automated text message reminders to patients to improve medication adherence, there is limited rigorous evidence on the impact of text message reminders on tuberculosis treatment outcomes.

 Contexto de la evaluación